Shama-Alameri/CDAD/_posts/2026-04-22-two-tools-one-corpus.md

 ## Works Cited

 Crymble, Adam.
-"Building the Invisible College." *Technology and the Historian: Transformations in the Digital Age*, University of Illinois Press, 2021, pp. 107-136.
+"Building the Invisible College." *Technology and the Historian: Transformations in the Digital Age*, 2021, pp. 107-136.

 Underwood, Ted.
-"The Risks of Distant Reading." *Distant Horizons: Digital Evidence and Literary Change*, University of Chicago Press, 2019, pp. 144-174.
+"The Risks of Distant Reading." *Distant Horizons: Digital Evidence and Literary Change*, 2019, pp. 144-174.

 ## Sources for corpus info